ehmicky/handle-cli-error/README.md

 Icon prepended to the error's name.
 The available values are listed [here](https://github.com/sindresorhus/figures/blob/main/readme.md#figures-1).

-This can be disabled by passing an empty string.
+Can be disabled by passing an empty string.

 #### 💄 header